The Principles of Diffusion Models: Matching Marginals in Forward/Reverse-Time SDEs and PF-ODE

-\paragraph{Fokker-Planck Equation to Ensure Alignment of Marginal Densities.} A central concept in diffusion models is that \emph{different processes can lead to the same sequence of marginal distributions} (as we will illustrate later in this subsection).
+A central concept in diffusion models is that \emph{different processes can lead to the same sequence of marginal distributions} (as we will illustrate later in this subsection).
 The objective is to construct a process that transforms $p_{\mathrm{prior}}$ into $p_{\mathrm{data}}$ by aligning the marginals across time, and in particular at $t=0$.
 The exact form of the process is secondary, provided it is tractable and admits efficient sampling.
 This naturally leads to a fundamental question:

 \begin{question} How can we ensure that different processes yield identical marginal distributions? \end{question}